 Other Important Food Stamps Qualifications in Alabama

 If you are wondering how to qualify for food stamps in Alabama, you must be mindful of non-financial requirements as well.
-As an example, all members of your family who are between 18 and 50 years of age, have no children and have no disabilities or illnesses must be employed.
-In addition, they may not voluntarily reduce their hours or quit their jobs, and they must accept a job offer that is considered suitable.
+As an example, all members of your family who are between 18 and 50 years of age, have no children and have no disabilities or illnesses must be employed or looking for and able to work.
+In addition, they may not voluntarily reduce their hours or quit their jobs, and if they do not have a full-time job, they must accept a job offer that is considered suitable.

 If one of your family members who is not exempt from these rules fails to meet these requirements, your benefit amount may be reduced, or you may lose eligibility altogether.

 Furthermore, the Alabama SNAP guidelines for eligibility state that you may not qualify if you or a family member goes on strike.
 However, if a family member goes on strike after you begin receiving benefits, there may be no effect on your benefits.
 With that said, you will also not be entitled to an increase in benefits due to the decrease in income caused by the strike.

 Finally, you and your family members must pass a background check.
 If there is certain criminal activity on your record, you may be disqualified from the SNAP program.